Deep Breathing For Energy – 5 Pranayam Techniques for Your Wellbeing

-To practice, inhale twice, then do fast repeated exhalation through the nose and at the same time you pull you tummy in with each inhalation.
+To practice, inhale twice, then do fast repeated exhalation through the nose, and at the same time, you pull your tummy in with each inhalation.
 Repeat 20 TIMES FOR 3 ROUNDS.

 3.Anuloma Viloma Pranayam

 This breathing exercise is good for the nervous system.
 It is also called alternate nostril breathing, as that is how the exercise is carried out.
-Hold your hand in meditation nasikagra mudra, by pressing the index and forefinger into your palm and the rest of the fingers held straight.
+Hold your hand in meditation Nashik Agra mudra, by pressing the index and forefinger into your palm and the rest of the fingers held straight.

 Take a few deep breaths to relax the body.